stutzlab/promgrep/README.md

 * "--gauge [metric_name]@[regex]" defines regex rules for extracting metrics from input stream and expose it as [Prometheus Gauges](https://prometheus.io/docs/concepts/metric_types/#gauge).
 The regex must have a group match for a number ([0-9\\.]+) as it will be used as the value in metrics.
 If there is another regex group that does not resolve to a number, the matched contents will be used as "label" value in metric.

 * "--output (none|match|all)" determines what will be written to stdout. 'none' for silence, 'match' for lines matches by regex rules or 'all' to input to output passthrough.
 Defaults to 'match'

+## Distribution build

+Use docker-compose.yml from this repo

+Run `docker-compose up --build`

+Get distribution packages at workspace dir /dist

+Copy these files to Github under specific "Release" version